 Contains sugar, yeast, baking soda, and salt.
 Company is based in Paragould, Arkansas, and owned by Kevin King, an insurance broker.
 This device doesn’t appear to registered in any of the states that require registration of “minimum risk” pesticides.

 Contains sugar, yeast, and table salt.
 Company says it eradicates mosquitoes for 90 days.
 Distributed by Copia Products (a manufacturer of baby products) in Memphis Tennessee and is owned by Wade Whitely.
 Made in Columbia.
+Per a recent YouTube review the product has been rebranded as the Aion Mosquito Eliminator.
 This device doesn’t appear to registered in any of the states that require registration of “minimum risk” pesticides.
-It’s currently featured on Amazon.

 7. Skeeter Hawk Backyard Bait Station